beatriangu/ft_linear_regression/README.md

 Great!
 I'll buy it!
 (django_venv) c4r4s6% python predict.py

-Please enter Kilometrage: 240000
+Please enter Kilometrage: 50000
-Estimated price for 240000 kms: 3436 €
+Estimated price for 50000 kms: 7393 €
 Is it what you expected? (yes/no): no
 Sorry to hear that.
+I'll have to try to adjust my algorithm a little more.
 </code>
 </pre>